 👨🏻🎨 Unleashing creativity: Templates also doubles down as a stage for users to explore their creatives sides and craft custom workflows, share the results with the community and monetize them using paywalls facilitated by tools like Gumroad.
 The consequent open-source platform behavior nurtured interest-based communities and Notion power users.

 🏘 Building a community: Notion successfully channeled this user behavior to create thriving online communities. r/notion with 150k+ users and a Twitter handle with 200k+ followers actively engage and become an avenue for users to exchange information and empower each other.
-Hosted communities on Facebook (50k+), clubhouse (1k+), discord (13k+), company-organized events, and a Youtube/Tiktok program that sponsors users with 50k+ followers to partner with the company are few other examples of ubiquitous community building!
+Hosted communities on Facebook (50k+), clubhouse (1k+), discord (13k+), company-organized events, and a Youtube/Tiktok program that sponsors users with 50k+ followers to partner with the company are a few other examples of ubiquitous community building!

 🦸🏻♀️ Promoting your champions: Notion elevated their power users to Notion consultants or Notion Pros certifying them as experts licensed to offer services around setting up and managing Notion accounts.
 These champions run full-time businesses servicing new Notion users and are active voices in Notion communities.